Jaidan/Flight-Notes/regulations.md

 All inspections are due on the last day of the month unless otherwise noted Transponder 24 months
 Annual 12 months
+Airworthiness Certificates are effective as long as the maintenance, preventive maintenance, and alterations are performed in accordance with Parts 43 and 91 and the aircraft are registered in the United States.